 Getting Started with APRS

-I have both video and written guides for getting started on APRS for Windows and linux.
+I have both video and written guides for getting started on APRS for Windows and Linux.
 These guides cover everything to get position reporting and messaging up and running on a desktop/laptop or raspberry pi.
 These blog posts will get a visual map running on your chosen operating system, and talking to a hardware or software TNC of your choosing.

 Building your own APRS Igate and Digipeater

 After getting some familiarity with packet radio, and APRS, you may want to look into running your own I-Gate and digipeater.
-Direwolf is a great option for that.
+Dire Wolf is a great option for that.
 You can see the below blog post to get your own running to serve your local community.

 Building your own Packet Radio BBS Node

 Just like with APRS, I have made both text and video guides for windows and Linux in reference to building your own packet BBS node.
-The following pages will get you a BPQ32 for windows, or a LinBPQ node for Linux Node running from scratch.
+The following pages will get you a working BPQ32 installation for windows, or a LinBPQ node for Linux Node running from scratch.
 I go through the configuration options, management and even show a real time connection example for both pages.

 As a bonus BBS, I’ve included a guide to getting the JNOS BBS Software up and running with direwolf: